 Toys and Diversity: Six key Principles

 On the basis of the study, COFACE Families Europe developed six key principles with a view to raising awareness of our key concerns in relation to toy marketing and advertising.
-The headline principles are the following (see details in the study):
+The headline principles are the following (see details here):

 - Let children decide what they want to play with: No more division into boys and girls sections